 Fuel can be the biggest culprit when it comes to a chainsaw not running well and dying.
 Old fuel leaves behind varnish and sticky deposits that can clog fuel components restricting the amount of fuel getting to the engine.
 This can cause the saw to shut off.

-To reduce the negative effects of fuel on your Husqvarna, always use fresh fuel with a low ethanol content.
+To reduce the negative effects of fuel on your Husqvarna, always use fresh fuel with low ethanol content.
 Make sure the fuel is made up of gasoline and oil mixed at a ratio of 50:1.

 Here are a few tips for selecting and caring for fuel: